The bishops of the Church of Ireland at the General Synod in Galway

 The Church of Ireland predominates among Protestants in the Lagan Valley, North Armagh, south Tyrone and Fermanagh, and parts of the far north of Co Antrim, as well as among the working-class population in Protestant areas of Belfast.

-The figures for the latest census, on 27 March 2011, are unlikely to help us find a breakdown on religion statistically.
+It will be interesting to see the figures for the latest census, on 27 March 2011, but the breakdown on religion has yet to be published.

 Looking at the difference